 A good morning routine starts with a bedtime routine.
 So, start with an early (enough) bedtime, 7-9 hours before you want to get up.
 Turn off the screens an hour before bedtime and find ways to wind down like a warm bath, hot tea, a good book and essential oils.

 Then get up when your alarm goes off.
-As Rachel Hollis says, you’re breaking a promise to yourself when you hit snooze.
 And then plan to do something for yourself before getting the kids ready for the day and sitting down at my desk.
 I like to do my daily devotions, write in my gratitude journal, drink a cup of coffee and get dressed before my kids get up.

 You may be tempted to work long after the family goes to bed and stay up late, then sleep in.
 But in essence you’re giving your work the fumes of your day.
 If you will just have a regular bedtime routine and go to bed at an early hour and wake up early, you’ll be giving yourself, and then your work the BEST part of your day with the most energy.

-Have a Work Only Space (preferably with a door).
+2. Have a Dedicated Work Space (preferably with a door).

 If you don’t have a traditional office space in your home, it could be the guest bedroom or a corner of your bedroom.
 But obviously, it’s preferable to have a space that you don’t have to re-enter after your work is done.
 Having a separate space for work in your home will help you with being able to separate home life and work life, even though they are happening under the same roof.